NicolasH2/ggbrace/README.md

 # Data-oriented Braces

 Instead of defining the brace location ourself, we can use the stat_brace function to generate braces that automatically indicate groups of data points.
 In these simple examples, we divide the mtcars dataset by the "am" column.
 The braces will automatically define the borders of the groups.
 With the rotate arguement we can get braces that point left, right or down.
+We can also add text, by specifying label in the mapping (aes) arguement.

 ``` r
 ggplot(mtcars, aes(mpg, wt, color=factor(am))) +